 Kwiaht offers excellent opportunities for recent university graduates to devote themselves full-time to research and conservation in the unique marine and terrestrial ecosystems of the San Juan Islands.
 Two-month paid trial associateships are often available in a variety of fields.
 Send your resumé and a sample of your research or teaching (written or video) to email@example.com.

 Madrona Murphy is a Reed graduate in botany and political science who worked as a technician at the University of Washington’s Center for Cell Dynamics at Friday Harbor Laboratories before establishing and managing Kwiaht’s genotyping laboratory.
-She also conducts botanical surveys and designs re-vegetation plans for restoration projects.
-A native Lopezian, Madrona is currently pursuing studies of native food plants, local populations of salmon, coastal cutthroat trout, black-tailed deer, and island bats.
+As Kwiaht's botanist she also conducts botanical surveys, designs re-vegetation plans for restoration projects, and grows native food plants and heritage apple varieties in Kwiaht's research garden.
+Born and raised on Lopez, Madrona is currently pursuing studies of native food plants, local populations of salmon, heritage fruit trees, black-tailed deer, and island bats.

 |Joe Behnke studied seabirds at the Oregon Institute of Marine Biology participated in a research apprenticeship at the University of Washington's Friday Harbor Labs where he surveyed sea birds and marine mammals in San Juan Channel.
 He also worked as a Marbled Murrelet surveyor in the North Cascade Foothills, spying on the inland-nesting seabirds whose documented presence preserves old growth habitat and surrounding forestland.
 Joe lives on Lopez Island and works as a field biologist for Kwiáht.|